Patch-Wise Hypergraph Contrastive Learning with Dual Normal Distribution Weighting for Multi-Domain Stain Transfer: METHOD

 For the weighted loss function:

 We define the weight as follows:

 where

 $\mu$ and $\sigma$ are controllable hyperparameters. $\mu$ controls the central region of weight distribution, with samples closer to $\mu$ having larger weights, while $\sigma$ controls the height of the weight distribution in the central region.
+The overall contrastive learning loss function is: